Anatomy of a Top CTO: Skills & Salary

 @MovieTavern

-Marcus Theaters is the fourth largest theatre circuit in the U.S., owning or operating 1,106 screens at 91 locations in 17 states under the Marcus Theatres, Movie Tavern® by Marcus and BistroPlex brands, as well as one family entertainment center in Wisconsin.
+Marcus Theaters is the fourth largest theatre chain in the U.S. It runs 1,106 screens at 91 spots in 17 states under the Marcus, Movie Tavern, and BistroPlex brands.

 Explore careers at Marcus Theaters